auth70/paseto-ts/README.md

             maxDepth, // number; defaults to 32.
 0 to disable
             // Optional: Maximum number of keys in the payload and footer objects (if footer parses to an object) maxKeys, // number; defaults to 128.
-0 to disable }
+0 to disable
+            // Optional: If true, the payload will be validated against the registered claims. validatePayload, // boolean; defaults to true
+        }
     );